Jordan Holmes: Brisbane Roar

-In August 2021, it was announced that Holmes would be leaving Ebbsfleet for an opportunity in his home country of Australia with A-League team Brisbane Roar.
+In August 2021, it was announced that Holmes would be leaving Ebbsfleet for an opportunity in his home country of Australia with A-League Men team Brisbane Roar.
+Holmes made 37 league appearances over two seasons with the club and left the club at the conclusion of the 2022-23 season.

+Rochedale Rovers

+In July 2023, it was announced that Holmes had signed for NPL Queensland club Rochedale Rovers.
+Holmes departed the club in August 2024 having made 18 league appearances.

+Western Sydney Wanderers

+On 23 August 2024, it was revealed that Holmes had made a return to professional football, having signed a 1–year contract with Western Sydney Wanderers.

 International career

 Holmes has represented Australia at national level for the U19s and U20s in the Asian Championship and U20's World Cup qualifiers.
 In May 2015 Holmes was selected to play against Brazil for Australia's U20s at Win Stadium Wollongong.
 Although Australia were defeated 1–0, Holmes produced a man of the match performance pulling out a string of outstanding saves from Gabriel Jesus (Manchester City) and Andrea Pereira (Manchester United).
 Holmes is currently vice captain of the U23 Australian Olyroos.

 Holmes qualified for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
-The team beat Argentine in their first group match but were unable to win another match.
+The team beat Argentina in their first group match but were unable to win another match.
 They were therefore not in medal contention.